3 Reasons Why You Must Free-Up Navigation In eLearning

 Quite simply, the more restricted you make the course, the more opportunities you have to frustrate learners.
 If learners are forced to read every single screen in a course they will probably get bored and leave.
 There are many strategies you can implement to ensure they are actually reading, for example including a case study or have an evaluation at the end of each section.

 Forcing navigation doesn’t mean students will learn more

-Even when students have been forced to read every screen of the course, that doesn’t mean they’re grasping all of the information.
-In other words, blocking navigation and exposing students to every piece of content does not make it more understandable… on the contrary, it may cause learners to focus just on the progress of the course (hoping to finish ASAP!), instead of paying attention to the content of each screen.
-The only way you will ensure learners are “getting the information” is by giving them exercises to practice applying their knowledge.
+Even when students have been forced to read every screen of the course, that doesn’t mean they’re remembering everything.
+In other words, blocking navigation and exposing students to every piece of content does not make it more effective… on the contrary, it may cause learners to focus just on the progress of the course, instead of paying attention to the content of each screen.
+The only way you will ensure users are actually learning is by giving them exercises to practice.
 The goal is to get them DO something!

 By creating an environment where learners have as much freedom as possible, where they can click around and explore content as they wish, you are enhancing the learning experience.